senyosimpson/blog/content/posts/rust-error-handling.md

 come down to *context*.
 If you operate outside of context, you're likely to make a whole host of sub-optimal decisions; not because they are inherently incorrect, they're just not applicable to the situation.
 Similarly, if error messages are missing the context in which they are generated, they're likely to send you down a spiral of debugging.
-Most of that time could easily be spent going down dead ends.
+Most of that time unfortunately might be spent exploring dead ends.
 For errors to be informative, they need to include additional context.
 Taking a simple example, imagine you are trying to open a file and it does not exist.
 If we printed the error, we would get

 ```
 No such file or directory (os error 2)
 ```

-This is not barely useful.
+This is barely useful.
 We know that we have an IO error but no idea what generated it.
 We also do not know which file or directory is the culprit.
-Alternatively, imagine our error message was like this
+Imagine our error message was like this

 ```
 Error: Failed to read file /path/to/directory/ferris.txt